-Fraud costs an estimated $34 billion a year across the property and casualty insurance industry, according to the Insurance Information Institute, and comprises an estimated 10 percent of industry losses.* At CNA, we take fraud seriously.
+Fraud costs an estimated $79 billion a year across the property and casualty/worker's compensation insurance industry, according to the the Coalition Against Insurance Fraud.
+At CNA, we take fraud seriously.
 Our global Special Investigations Unit (SIU) works diligently to protect our policyholders by uncovering and investigating suspect claims, and collaborates with law enforcement agencies to assist with investigations leading to arrests and convictions of guilty parties.

 Our best asset is our experience